szkafander/lattice_fringe/matlab/README.md

 # Matlab usage

-- Make sure to add the "thirdparty" folder to the Matlab path.
+- Make sure to add the "thirdparty" folder (with all its subfolders) to the Matlab path.
 - Open example.m.
 Change the "fn" variable so that it correctly points to the test image in the "data" folder.
 - Run example.m.